-Smith's work has been recognized with several awards, honors, and distinctions.
-She is the recipient of the Distinguished Intelligence Medal, which is awarded exclusively for performance of outstanding services which constitute a major contribution to the mission of the Central Intelligence Agency.
+Professor Smith's work has been recognized with several awards, honors, and distinctions.
+As a federal executive, she was the recipient of the Distinguished Intelligence Medal, which is awarded exclusively for performance of outstanding services which constitute a major contribution to the mission of the Central Intelligence Agency.
 During her career in intelligence, she was also awarded the CIA’s Director's Award, the CIA Certificate of Distinction, 20 CIA Exceptional Performance Awards.
 She is also the recipient of a U.S. Navy Special Act Award.
 At Kent State, Professor Smith was honored with the Faculty Recognition Award in 2015 and 2016; the Mothers, Mentors and Muses award in 2014; and the William D.Taylor Distinguished Alumni Award from Kent State University, She was also the commencement speaker for Kent State's fall 2015 undergraduate commencement.

 School of Journalism and Mass Communication of Kent State University's Professional Advisory Board, Central Intelligence Retirees Association

 Distinguished Intelligence Medal, CIA’s Director's Award, CIA Certificate of Distinction, U.S. Navy Special Act Award, William D. Taylor Distinguished Alumni Award